 How long / when to visit

-Allow one hour to a whole day
+Allow one hour to all day long

 Ideal in sakura full bloom (around early April)